phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

 Check out this short [Demo Video](https://www.youtube.com/watch?v=M6Q6ak7UfvQ) that shows the above process in entirety for further reference.

-####Custom ViewController
+#### Custom ViewController
 The `CDVViewController` was used directly in this example for simplicity.
 In your own apps you'll likely want to extend that class to customize your Cordova webview further by changing the size of the viewport for instance, if you're displaying it along with other native components in a view since it defaults to full screen by default.
 The [PhoneGap iOS project template](https://github.com/apache/cordova-ios/tree/master/bin/templates/project/__PROJECT_NAME__/) is a good example to look at for how to extend it since it does so in the [`MainViewController` class and header file here](https://github.com/apache/cordova-ios/tree/master/bin/templates/project/__PROJECT_NAME__/Classes).
 You can simply copy those into your project and reference `MainViewController` instead for the ViewController class name in your Storyboard and customize it accordingly.
-For example, to change the initial size of the viewport, you can change the bounds within your custom ViewController `viewWillAppear` method, such as:
+For example, to change the initial size of the viewport, you can change the bounds within your custom ViewController `viewWillAppear` method, such as (where the value 40 is an arbitrary offset for demonstration purposes):

     - (void)viewWillAppear:(BOOL)animated
     {